hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

  .writeTo(someSink());
  ```

-As you write this code, you form the Pipeline DAG and when you submit it
+Let's use this example to work through the work of the planner.
+As you
-for the execution, the Jet `Planner` converts it to the DAG of the
+write the above code, you form the Pipeline DAG and when you submit it
-Jet Core API:
+for execution, the planner converts it to Core DAG:

 ![From the Pipeline DAG to the Core DAG](/docs/assets/arch-dag-1.svg)